Meaningful Objects: Art and Artifacts from the Homes of the Everhart’s Board and Staff | February 18–June 5, 2022

-New Frontiers May 28, 2018 – September 3, 2018
+May 28 – September 3, 2018

-In coordination with the 8th International Conference of Contemporary Cast Iron, the Everhart is pleased to present “New Frontiers”.
+In coordination with the 8th International Conference of Contemporary Cast Iron, the Everhart is pleased to present New Frontiers.

 Considering the conference theme, “Post Industrial Iron: Divergence, Dialog, and New Directions”, this juried exhibition emphasizes the idea of time, travel, movement, place, space, and connections.
 Featuring work by Kevin Dartt, Naomi Campbell, Frank DePalma, Alex Grabiec, Paul Higham, Stacey Holloway, Rian Kerrane, Lauren Koch, Coral Penelope Lambert, William Prtune, Andre Rubin, Woody Stauffer, and Michael Richard Thron.